Export Control

 - Denied Persons List - Individuals and entities that have been denied export privileges.
 Any dealings with a party on this list that would violate the terms of its denial order are prohibited.

 - Entity List - Parties whose presence in a transaction can trigger a license requirement supplemental to those elsewhere in the Export Administration Regulations (EAR).
+The List specifies the license requirements and policies that apply to each listed party.

 - Unverified List - End-users who the Bureau of Industry and Security has been unable to verify in prior transactions.
+The presence of a party on this list in a transaction is a "Red Flag" that should be resolved before proceeding with the transaction.

 - Nonproliferation Sanctions - Parties that have been sanctioned under various statutes.